 Electrolyte homeostasis is crucial for appropriate nerve health and function, which is especially true for calcium.
 Low levels of calcium, which can be caused by an underproductive parathyroid gland, cause nerve hyperexcitability at every level of neurons throughout the nervous system.
 The mechanism behind this is associated with a decrease in the threshold potential in the presence of low levels of calcium.
 The sodium channels are opened at a much lower membrane potential requiring smaller amounts of stimulus.
 In addition to the overfiring of neurons, patients may also feel numbness, tingling, and muscle cramps.
 High levels of calcium can cause debilitating effects on the kidneys, potentially precipitating renal stones, which can be destructive and excruciating.

 PTH and Malignancy

 In a clinical scenario where hypercalcemia is found with appropriately suppressed levels of PTH, malignancy needs to be ruled out.
-In metastasis, bones can be invaded by cancer, stimulating local osteolytic activity increasing serum calcium levels.
-In certain cancers like breast and prostate, tumors may release 1-alpha-hydroxylase increasing the synthesis of calcitriol, allowing for excessive reabsorption of calcium.
-A physiological phenomenon is seen in bladder, kidney, ovarian, uterine, head and neck, lung, and breast carcinomas where the primary tumor secretes a parathyroid hormone-related protein (PTHrP).
+In metastasis, bones can be invaded by cancer, stimulating local osteolytic activity and increasing serum calcium levels.
+In certain cancers like breast and prostate, tumors may release 1-alpha-hydroxylase, increasing the synthesis of calcitriol and allowing for excessive reabsorption of calcium.
+A physiological phenomenon is seen in the bladder, kidney, ovarian, uterine, head and neck, lung, and breast carcinomas where the primary tumor secretes a parathyroid hormone-related protein (PTHrP).
 Some neuroendocrine tumors occasionally secrete PTHrP, while some sarcomas and hematological cancers are found to produce the protein sporadically.